San Francisco Bay/Sacramento-San Joaquin Delta Estuary (Bay-Delta) Program

 The SacWAM model domain is shown below.
 The model represents the Sacramento River Hydrologic Region, the Trinity River watershed above the Lewiston gauge, and the northern part of the San Joaquin River Hydrologic Region downstream from the gauge at Vernalis.
 The model includes the entire Sacramento-San Joaquin Delta (Delta), and the Delta Eastside streams comprising the Cosumnes, Mokelumne, and Calaveras rivers.
 The model simulates Project Pumping Plants in the Delta, upper reaches of California Aqueduct and Delta Mendota Canal as well as San Luis Reservoir.

 To download and load SacWAM, first download and install the WEAP software from the link below.
 Then download SacWAM and load it through the WEAP interface.
-To run SacWAM, you must obtain a WEAP license and an XA license, license information is found below.
+The XA solver is now included in the free WEAP license for use with SacWAM, license information is found below.

 - SacWAM Model Documentation